portworx/lcfs/lcfs/README.md

 Portworx Graphdriver is a custom built file system to meet the needs of a docker graphdriver, similar to AUFS and Overlay graphdrivers.
-Unlike, AUFS and Overlay, this new graphdriver is a native file system, which means it does not operate on top of another file system, but operate directly on top of block devices.
+Unlike AUFS and Overlay, this new graphdriver is a native file system, which means it does not operate on top of another file system, but operate directly on top of block devices.
 Thus this file system does not have the inefficiencies of merged file systems.

-This new file system is a user level file system developed using FUSE and does not require any kernel modifications, making it a portable file system.
+This new file system is a user level file system developed using FUSE in C and does not require any kernel modifications, making it a portable file system.
 It is a POSIX compliant file system.
 Given the ephemeral (temporary) nature of data stored in a graphdriver, it is implemented without having some of the complexities of a general purpose file system (for example, journal and transactions).
-Most file systems in use today are optimized towards persistent data.
+Most file systems in use today are optimized towards persistent data, provide ACID properties for system calls and attempts to work well with random read-write workloads.

 This file system is not a union file system, but uses snapshot technologies.
 Similar to other graphdrivers, this graphdriver also create layers for images and read-write layers on top of those for containers.
 Each image will have a base layer, in which files of the image are populated initially.
 Additional layers are created on top of the base layer for each additional layer in the image being extracted.
 Each layer shares data from the